peterdieleman/papermod/content/posts/linux/battery-saving.md

 and in this I will assume you are running Kubuntu.
 However, other popular Linux distros, such as or Manjaro/Arch, likely offer very similar settings.
+In addition, I will also be assuming your laptop either contains an intel, AMD, or other x86-64 CPU.

 Note:
 When you find that info for your Linux installation is missing/incorrect,